gearoidorourke/verena-learns-to-code/README.md

 Some simple steps to build & deploy a website with Middleman.
 Ready?
 Let's go.

+*Note:* "$" is a convention that indicates a terminal command.
+But you don't need the "$"  to run the command.
+For example to find our wtf is happening with git, type "git status" *not* "$ git status".

 ## Git & repo setup
 - [ ] Set up git: https://help.github.com/articles/set-up-git/
 - [ ] Open your terminal of choice